nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/pubsub-architecture.md

 The PubSub service is used to send instant messages to all Nuxeo nodes, mainly to do cache invalidation.

-## Recommandation
+## Recommendation

-There is no specific recommandation on the PubSub service.
+There is no specific recommendation for the PubSub service.

 ## Configuration